The rebuilding of Christchurch continues apace.

 The French settlement of Akaroa is just a 75 minute drive across Banks Peninsular, a scenic drive all the way with spectacular views overlooking the bays.

-Wine lovers will know that the South Island of New Zealand is part of the prestigious Great Wine Capitals Global Network.
+Wine lovers will know that a few years ago the South Island of New Zealand became part of the prestigious Great Wine Capitals Global Network.
 There are numerous wine tours available so you can explore Waipara - New Zealand's fastest growing wine area producing a fine selection of sophisticated white and red wines.
+Greystone was voted New Zealand's best winery 2018.